What You Need to Know

 Since the body is very used to or dependant on the drug such as heroin being in the system, it is not used to this unconventional way of detoxing.
-Therefore, during this process, heroin addicts need to learn how their body works without the opiate in their body.
+Therefore, during this process, individuals struggling with a heroin addiction need to learn how their body works without the opiate in their body.

 During detox, the body has a hard time adjusting, which causes the brain to crave the drug.
 This occurrence results in distress, otherwise known as withdrawal.
 These symptoms are the manifestation of uncomfortable physical and psychological symptoms such as:

 - Muscle weakness and joint pain

 With the help of drug detox at Sana Lake, individuals can safely detoxify their bodies of heroin in a short amount of time.
 However, everyone and their cases of addiction are different, and therefore, treatment methods will vary.

 Withdrawal symptoms can last up to six months or longer.
 Unfortunately, with any addiction problem, the probability and reality of relapse are real.
 For those addicted to heroin, relapse can occur even years after detox, meaning no longer being dependent on the drug.

 If someone you may know may be addicted to heroin, here are some signs to look out for: